SteeinRu/steein-sdk-php/README.md

 # Steein SDK for PHP

+***Welcome to PayPal PHP SDK.*** This repository contains Steein's PHP SDK and samples for REST API.

 ## Installation

 The preferred method is via composer.
 Follow the installation instructions if you do not already have composer installed.